 What is it?

-A grievance is any employment-related behavior or decision that affects you unjustly or unfairly and has to do with anything really, like bullying, harassment, or discrimination.
+A grievance is any employment-related behavior or decision that affects an employee unjustly or unfairly.
+It can involve issues like bullying, harassment, discrimination, unfair treatment, or policy violations.

 Purpose

 When an employee has an issue, they must know who to turn to.
-The grievance policy clearly outlines the steps to follow when someone is looking to file a complaint and what the company must do when they receive a complaint.
-This way, grievances are addressed confidentially and quickly.
+The grievance policy clearly outlines the steps to follow when filing a complaint and what the company must do upon receiving one.
+This ensures grievances are addressed confidentially and quickly.

-Allowing employees to voice their concerns, listening to them, and acting on them is an excellent way to increase motivation and engagement around the office.
+Allowing employees to voice concerns, listening genuinely, and acting on them increases motivation and engagement around the workplace.

 9. Social Media Policy